Health Information and Tools > Patient Care Handouts > Dislocated Elbow in Children: Care Instructions

 Your doctor probably put a splint on your child's elbow.
 This is to keep it in position while it heals.
 Your doctor may also recommend physiotherapy.
 This can help your child exercise the elbow and keep it flexible.
 You can also help your child get better with rest and home treatment.

-If your child injured muscles or tendons, he or she may need more treatment or surgery.
+If your child injured muscles or tendons, more treatment or surgery may be needed.

-Your child may have had a sedative to help him or her relax.
+Your child may have had a sedative to help them relax.
 Your child may be unsteady after having sedation.
 It takes time (sometimes a few hours) for the medicine's effects to wear off.
 Common side effects of sedation include nausea, vomiting, and feeling sleepy or cranky.

 The doctor has checked your child carefully, but problems can develop later.
 If you notice any problems or new symptoms, get medical treatment right away.